 Annual Growth Rate

 Perhaps the most challenging aspect to the ISA calculator is estimating your expected yield.
-If you are investing in assets that offer fixed-rate interest payments such as savings bonds or peer-to-peer lending, then this is a lot easier.
+If you are investing an ISA and in assets that offer fixed-rate interest payments such as savings bonds or peer-to-peer lending, then this is a lot easier.
 However, if you are looking to concentrate exclusively on your stocks and shares ISA, this is more challenging.
 The main reason for this is that it is virtually impossible to assess how much your chosen investments will make every year.
 Your best bet is to utilize an average based on your chosen risk levels.

 You will need to try and estimate how long you intend on keeping your ISA investments.
 There are no restrictions with it comes to cashing out, meaning that you can withdraw your funds at any time.
 However, the ISA calculator can be a good motivator once you can see how much your cahs will grow over time.
 Hopefully, this prevents you from cashing out early.